 Author Notification: May 17th

 Camera Ready: May 26th

-The last few years have seen a surge in abusive online behavior, with governments, social media platforms, and individuals struggling to cope with the consequences.
-Online forums, comment sections, and social media interaction in general have become a playground of bullying, scapegoating, and hate speech.
-These forms of online aggression not only poison the social climate of the communities that experience it, but also lower the inhibition for direct physical violence, and increasingly even result in it.
+The last few years have seen a surge in abusive online behavior, with governments, social media platforms, and individuals struggling to cope with the consequences and to produce effective methods to combat it.
+In many cases, online forums, comment sections, and social media interaction have become sites of bullying, scapegoating, and hate speech.
+These forms of online aggression not only poison the social climate of the online communities that experience it, but can also provoke physical violence and harm.

-In this one day workshop, we aim to provide a space for researchers of various disciplines to meet and discuss approaches to abusive language.
-The workshop will include invited speakers and panelists from fields outside of NLP, as well as solicit papers from researchers across all areas.
+In this one-day workshop, we therefore want to bring researchers of various disciplines together to discuss approaches to abusive language.
+The workshop will include invited speakers and panelists from fields within and outside of NLP, as well as submitted papers from researchers across all areas.
 In addition, the workshop will host an “unshared task”.

 We invite long and short papers on any of the following general topics:

 Potential panel discussion topics reflect the relevance for industry and individuals:

 In order to encourage focused contributions, we direct researchers to consider the following list of data sets an unshared task, where participants can choose from a list of datasets to conduct their experiments.
 This list includes: